ignaciodeza/qNoise/README.md

 The noise is generated  via a stochastic differential equation using the Heun method (a second order Runge-Kutta type integration scheme) and it is implemented as a stand-alone library in c++.

-It Useful as input for numerical simulations, as a source of noise for controlling experiments using synthetic noise via micro-controllers and for a wide variety of applications.
+It is useful as input for numerical simulations, as a source of noise for controlling experiments using synthetic noise via micro-controllers and for a wide variety of applications.

 ## Requirements

-It is a stand-alone library with no dependencies other than the standard libraries.
+It is stand-alone with no dependencies other than the standard libraries.
-Due to it's use of some functions from the **\<random\>** library the library currently works on *c++11 or higher* **only**.
+Due to it's use of some functions from the **\<random\>** library, it currently works on *c++11 or higher* **only**.

-This should be OK for most Macs and new Linux systems.
+This should be OK for most Macs and new Linux/Unix systems.
+On Windows please ensure you upgrade to a c++11 compatible compiler, for example **GNU g++ 4.7 or higher**.

 In some older systems it is possible that you need to add `-std=gnu++11` to your compilation flags.

 ## Installation